ashizhao/cruzroja/doc/install.md

 The following instructions have been teste on ubuntu 16.04 server edition.

-See https://docs.djangoproject.com/en/1.10/intro/install/ for detailed installation on other platforms.
+See https://docs.djangoproject.com/en/1.10/intro/install/ and https://docs.djangoproject.com/en/1.10/ref/contrib/gis/install/ for detailed installation on other platforms.

 # Installing Postgis and libraries